Convert Microsoft Forms responses to Word or PDF

 Menu on the right

-Use the ready document in Flow
+Use the generated document in the flow

 Final document